Charledeon77/gostack-docs/Getting-Started/index.md

 gost new myapp
 ```

-This launches the **interactive project wizard**.
+This launches the **Interactive Project Wizard**.
 The wizard asks you a few simple questions to configure your project.
 For each question, you can press **Enter** to accept the recommended default.

 ### Wizard Walkthrough